tonimichel/webkitpony/docs/index.rst

 Building desktop applications with standard toolkits like GTK works fine - but tweaking the UI beyond the boundaries of window managers is exhausting.
-In contrast, building a web ui with HTML, Javascript and CSS quite flexible.
-Acctually, the motivation behind webkitpony was to stay in a djangonaut-familiar environment when it came to build a desktop applications.
+In contrast, building a web ui with HTML, Javascript and CSS is quite flexible.
+Acctually, the motivation behind webkitpony was to stay in a djangonaut-familiar environment when it comes to build desktop applications.
 As the basic technology
 (the webkit rendering engine) was given - it was about playing around and creating a simple-to-use django-like development process.
 The result was webkitpony.